SAGE Athena Swan Program

 UNSW's Bronze Athena Swan Award

-UNSW undertook an extensive self-assessment between 2015-2018 to identify and understand the gender impacts of its policies, processes and practices, before receiving the SAGE Athena Swan Bronze Institutional Award in 2018.
+UNSW undertook an extensive self-assessment between 2015-2018 to identify and understand the gender impacts of its policies, processes and practices, before receiving the SAGE Athena Swan Bronze Institutional Award, opens in a new window in 2018.

-The UNSW Athena Swan Action Plan: 2018-2022 was a key part of our Bronze Award submission.
+The UNSW Athena Swan Action Plan: 2018-2022, opens in a new window was a key part of our Bronze Award submission.
 The Plan outlines UNSW’s commitments to addressing the barriers to gender equity, diversity and inclusion, particularly in academia, and taking steps to develop a more inclusive culture where all staff can succeed.

 Key initiatives